-The University of Maryland is the only hospital in the United States capable of performing both PET imaging and CT Angiography.
+The University of Maryland is capable of performing both PET imaging and CT angiography.
 These non-invasive tools are being investigated for the earlier detection of coronary disease.
 The technology and physicians together provide advanced and cutting-edge images and interpretations.

 Following the testing, the patient will meet with a cardiologist, nurse practitioner, endocrinologist, dietician, and exercise physiologist.
 This multidisciplinary team determines a plan for each patient, addressing their specific needs.
 A change in diet or lifestyle or an emphasis on exercise may be recommended.
 Other patients may need to begin some sort of drug therapy.

 What Other Unique Screenings and Clinical Trials Do You Offer?

 The University of Maryland Heart Center offers non-invasive methods of detecting hardening of the arteries, biochemical tests, and other state-of-the-art tests.
 One of these, which is called Coronary Calcium Scoring or Heart Scan, can evaluate your risk for heart disease in less than an hour.
 To help prevent diseases such as high blood pressure, high cholesterol and diabetes, we use a variety of currently available clinical tests, including CT scanning for the presence of premature calcium deposits within the blood vessels.